jonbnewman/mobx-store-provider/docs/typescript.md

 export { AppStore, IAppStore };
 ```

-It is important to note that when using [createStore](/api/createStore) or [useStore](/api/useStore) typescript needs to be informed what type is being returned.

-Since it is decided at runtime, you must specify this explicitly.
+In your components you can tell typescript what type a `store` is by using that `interface`.

 ```javascript
 // App.tsx